108th Wing

-The 108th Wing is a unit of the New Jersey Air National Guard, one of the many units stationed at Joint Base McGuire-Dix-Lakehurst, New Jersey.
+The 108th Wing is a unit of the New Jersey Air National Guard, one of the many units stationed at the McGuire Air Force Base entity of Joint Base McGuire-Dix-Lakehurst, New Jersey.
 If activated to federal service, the Wing is gained by the United States Air Force Air Mobility Command.

-The World War II predecessor unit, 348th Fighter Group, was the most successful P-47 Thunderbolt group in the South West Pacific Theatre.
-Its commander, Colonel Neel Ernest Kearby was awarded the Medal of Honor for his actions in combat.
-Over a dozen of the group's pilots became Flying aces.

-Overview
+Mission

 The 108th Wing principal mission is air refueling.
 The wing enhances the Air Force's capability to accomplish its primary missions of Global Reach and Global Power.
-It also provides aerial refueling support to Air Force, Navy and Marine Corps aircraft as well as aircraft of allied nations.
+It also provides air refueling support to Air Force, Navy and Marine Corps aircraft as well as aircraft of allied nations.
 The wing is also capable of transporting litter and ambulatory patients using patient support pallets during aeromedical evacuations.